jgkramer/jgkramer.github.io/_posts/2022-10-15-Residential-Electricity-Rates.md

 ### Github repo

-In-progress data (manually sourced by looking at different utitlity websites) and code to analyze is here: https://github.com/jgkramer/hummingbird
+In-progress data (manually sourced by looking at different utitlity websites) and code to analyze is [here](https://github.com/jgkramer/hummingbird).